data-mechanics/course-2017-fal-proj/READMEp2.md

 ###### Methods:
 ```
-    In the analytics portion of our project, we wanted to measure the relationship between income and obesity.
+    In the analytics portion of our project, we wanted to measure the relationship between income and
+    obesity.
 In order to do this, we combined data from the following sources:

     (1) Property Values in the Boston Area:
-        The columns we used from this dataset included the total value of the associated property, and the coordinates.
+        The columns we used from this dataset included the total value of the associated property,
+        and the coordinates.

     (2) Obesity Data:
         The columns used from this dataset included the coordinates of the associated obese person.

-    With the above information, we we're able to associate each obese person to one or multiple properties based on
+    With the above information, we we're able to associate each obese person to one or multiple properties
-    proximity.
-The resulting transformation was of the form: (Property Value: Number of obese people within close proximity).
+    based on proximity.
+The resulting transformation was of the form: (Property Value: Number of obese
+    people within close proximity).

-    The next transformation effectively "binned" each property value into a range of property values (i.e values
+    The next transformation effectively "binned" each property value into a range of property values
-    ranging from $100,000.00 - $110,000.00), and aggregate the associated number of obese people as the value.
+    (i.e values ranging from $100,000.00 - $110,000.00), and aggregate the associated number of obese
-    More specifically, the transformation took the following form: (Value Range: Number of obese people associated with range).
+    people as the value.
+More specifically, the transformation took the following form:
+        (Value Range: Number of obese people associated with range)

 ```